 “Do you ever have people over five feet tall here visiting?”

 “As a matter of fact, only family visits.
 You’re right – they are all rather short like us.
 How did you know?”

 I walked down the street to Wal-Mart and bought them their first two plungers (Sam’s was less expensive but they didn’t need two dozen).

 In writing and posting this blog I hope you as a reader can appreciate the risk I am taking with those who – uh, aren’t members of the Servant Evangelism or Steve Sjogren Fan Club.

 But hey, I’m game for stepping out on the limb to make a point or two.

 1. Leaders, it’s time to face up to our limitations.

 The notion of the Peter Principle – we tend to gravitate to our greatest strength – then we take one more step.
 That last step occurs when others ‘promote’ us and we don’t speak up… when we fail to tell them, “I’m not about this.
 I’m not qualified.
 I’m not called.
-There is not fruit here.
+There is no fruit here.
 I’ve gotta be me.”

 Re-read Dr. Peter’s book (you can find it on Amazon).
 Memorize the simple principles.
 Pray for utter, cut-throat self-honesty.
-If you don’t, you are dooming yourself and those around you – most sadly your family who choose loyalty to you in spite of an utter lack of skill, anointing, ‘getty-up.’
+If you don’t, you are dooming yourself and those around you – most sadly your family who choose loyalty to you in spite of an utter lack of skill, anointing, ‘giddy-up.’